TeaTracer/apshow/README.md

 6. Standartize the output in order to have an opportunity to compare different outputs
 7. Add pagination to JQ-like mode
 8. Prepare MVP: add documentation and examples

+# Ideas

+1. Use default location of <init graph file> like ~/.apshow and get rid of first positional argument
+2. Use a mode for working with database directly (for those who have an access)